yoyosource/BOTC-HomeBrew/Traveller/Lost Soul/README.md

 - Marcus

 ## Summary

-"Each night* you may choose a player (not yourself); their character is announced.
+> "Each night* you may choose a player (not yourself); their character is announced.
 If you choose an Evil player the character announced is arbitrary."

-Each night* the Lost Soul may choose a player which character will be announced loudly.
+Each night except the first the Lost Soul may choose a player which character will be announced loudly.
 If they choose an Evil player the character which will be announced is gonna be arbitrary.

 ## How to run